chauncygu/Reinforecement_Learning_Cases/README.md

-# Reinforecement_Learning_cases
+# Reinforecement_Learning_cases_and_ML_Book
-This is about reinforcement learning(RL) cases, you can use it to learn RL.
+This is about reinforcement learning(RL) cases and Machine Learning(ML) books, you can use it to learn RL and ML.
 Hope you enjoy it!